In the guide

 - X is used to refer to a specific type of meat, such as beef in beef burgers, pork in pork pies, etc

-- meat content for numbers 7-13 should be calculated by reference to the weight of uncooked ingredients
+- meat content for numbers 7-13 must be calculated by reference to the weight of uncooked ingredients

 - 'meat' includes cured meat